google/WebFundamentals/src/content/en/updates/2018/06/webar-chacmool.md

 non-AR devices).

-If you are interested in developing your own web-based AR experiences, we have a [companion post](ar-for-the-web.md)  that will give more details about how to get started building AR on the Web yourself.
+If you are interested in developing your own web-based AR experiences, we have a companion post here that will give more details about how to get started building AR on the Web yourself.
 (You can also check out the source to the Chacmool demo.)
 The WebXR Device API is actively in development and we'd love feedback so we can ensure it enables all types of applications and use cases, so